sagarrr03/Manual-Testing-Bug-Assignment/README.md

 - ChatGPT (for refining bug descriptions and formatting documentation)

 ## Files
-- Bug_Report_Assignment.pdf (contains all identified bugs and their details)
+- Bug_Report_Assignment.docx (contains all identified bugs and their details)

 ---